Maritime Transport Act 1994

 You could also call this:

-"Keep seafarers safe from big hazards if you can't remove them."
+"Keep seafarers safe from big hazards that can't be removed"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.